 and other useful features.

-ERP software is a reliable business assistant that, thanks to data synchronization and work processes reporting analysis, manages cost reduction, increases profit and efficiency.
+ERP software is a reliable business assistant that, thanks to data synchronization and reporting analysis of work processes, manages cost reduction, increases profit and efficiency.

 What industries use ERP software?

 The work of ERP software is truly impressive.
 Most often, all its advantages are recognized by manufacturing companies and factories, and the list may include the following areas:

 - production of household goods